Harecastle Tunnel: Telford Tunnel

-In the latter part of the 20th century, the Telford tunnel suffered further subsidence resulting in its temporary closure between 1973 and 1977.
+In the latter part of the 20th century, the Telford tunnel suffered further subsidence resulting in its temporary closure in 1973.
+It was reopened on 2 April 1977 by Sir Frank Price, chairman of the British Waterways Board.
 During this time, the long-disused towpath was removed to increase the width of the tunnel and improve air capacity in the tunnel.